Bascil/weather-app-frontend/README.md

 NEXT_PUBLIC_BACKEND_URL=http://localhost:8080/api/v1
 ```

-**NEXT_PUBLIC_BACKEND_URL** is set to localhost assuming the backend was setup using docker as per the readme instructions [here](https://github.com/Bascil/weather-app-backend)

-Optionally you can set backend url to point to cloud run instance, but you may experience CORS issues
+**NEXT_PUBLIC_BACKEND_URL** is set to localhost assuming the backend was setup using docker as per the readme instructions [here](https://github.com/Bascil/weather-app-backend).
+Optionally you can set **backend url** to point to cloud run instance, but you may experience CORS issues

 ```
 NEXT_PUBLIC_BACKEND_URL=https://weather-app-backend-hwiqzxsgfq-uc.a.run.app/api/v1